cyborg-ai-git/doc_evo_framework_ai/doc/25_bridge.md

 - Public/private key pair
 - Certificate chain
 - Embedded MasterPeers public key (Kyber) and signature public key (Dilithium)
+- Expose api

+### Relay Peer
+Relay peer is important to Nat peer that can not tunnelling connection, the relay peer , check if peer is an enemy banned so block the connection otherwise, send the EApiEvent to the correct peer, only the destination peer can decrypt correctly the data
+Relay peer also not expose your address so the peer can be totally anonymus for safe privacy

 #### Network Action (EAction)